PMIndiaSum: Multilingual and Cross-lingual Headline Summarization for Languages in India: Preparation of PMIndiaSum

 \subsection{Data processing}

 To create a high-quality dataset, the collected headline-body pairs undergo rule-based processing in the context of monolingual summarization.
-We describe the rules, and list them in Table~\ref{tab:filtration_counts}, detailing the number of invalid samples filtered out at each step.
 The cleaned version contains 76,680 monolingual instances for all languages, which is 81.5\% of the raw size.
+We describe the filtering rules, and list them in Appendix~\ref{sec:filtering_numbers} Table~\ref{tab:filtration_counts} detailing the number of invalid samples removed at each step.

-{\textbf{Language mismatch.}} Despite confidence in the website's efforts towards language correctness, we set our own language filtering.
+\paragraph{Language mismatch} Despite confidence in the website's efforts towards language correctness, we set our own language filtering.
 We discard an entire data instance if either the document or the headline contains text outside of the Unicode range of its designated language.\footnote{Defined under the South and Central Asia-I languages on \href{https://unicode.org/versions/Unicode13.0.0/}{https://unicode.org/versions/Unicode13.0.0/}} We notice that a large number of samples removed, especially from \texttt{bn} and \texttt{en}, are code-mixed data.

-{\textbf{Duplicates and empty.}} To maintain a dataset with only unique document-summary pairs, we remove all duplicates.
+\paragraph{Duplication and empty} To maintain a dataset with unique document-summary pairs, we remove all duplicates.
 We also eliminate samples that have identical summaries to steer clear of any headline-article mismatch errors from the website.
 In addition, we take out instances if either their document or summary is empty.

-{\textbf{Prefix.}} To enforce that PMIndiaSum is abstractive in nature, we remove all samples where the summary is repeated as the initial or first few sentences in the document.
+\paragraph{Prefix} To enforce that PMIndiaSum is abstractive in nature, we remove all samples where the summary is repeated as the initial or first few sentences in the document.
+For cases where the summary appears later, the model still needs to “understand” the document in order to “select” a summary.
+Here, such extraction becomes an easier (but valid) case of summarization.

-{\textbf{Length.}} We filter out data pairs where the document contains less than two sentences or the summary contains less than three tokens, as these pairs may not provide sufficient information for training a summarization model and can become outliers that negatively impact a system's performance.
+\paragraph{Length} We filter out data pairs where the document contains less than two sentences or the summary contains less than three tokens, as these pairs may not provide sufficient information for training a summarization model and can become outliers that negatively impact a system's performance.
 We used the \texttt{indic\_nlp\_library} for both word and sentence segmentation \citep{kunchukuttan2020indicnlp}.